AugustijnVrolijk/bidsbuilder/README.md

 All features can be reached via the use of a BidsDataset object, which integrates all other modules to allow for an easily modifiable and customisable dataset wrapper.

 Currently features:
-    Tree representation of folder for retrieval of objects via their paths Interpreter for schema selectors and checks
+* Tree representation of folder for retrieval of objects via their paths
+* Interpreter for schema selectors and checks
-    Base classes for common files
+* Base classes for common files

 Future features:
-    Base classes for data files
+* Base classes for data files
-    Configuration for auto-completing metadata
+* Configuration for auto-completing metadata
-    Advanced tools for bulk completion of metadata parameters conversion of raw data to bids-approved formats
+* Advanced tools for bulk completion of metadata parameters
+* Conversion of raw data to bids-approved formats

 Possible future features:
-    web-based UI to easily modify and interact with datasets without needing to use Python
+* Web-based UI to easily modify and interact with datasets without needing to use Python